ericotjo001/edattr.pypi/README.md

 <img src="https://drive.google.com/uc?export=view&id=17FjxxIdLtvCyCPrWBPx-Hkvu-aow8Vfc" width="577"></img>
 </div>

-First, you need to make sure that edattr package is available.
-Currently, you need to make sure that your conda environment has access to src folder in our repository before running any of the commands below.
+First, you need to make sure that edattr package can be imported into python.
+Currently, you need to make sure that your conda environment has access to src folder in our repository before running any of the commands below (to do it, refer to <a href="https://stackoverflow.com/questions/37006114/anaconda-permanently-include-external-packages-like-in-pythonpath">this</a>).
 Upcoming: pip install edattr (to be updated).

 The results can be obtained with simple condensed commands.
 For example, inside projects/maternalhealth folder, run the following:
 ```